 - Ontario 1997

-- Canadian Legal Lexpert Directory, 2021: recommended in Intellectual Property, Technology Transactions
+- Canadian Legal Lexpert Directory, 2021: recommended in Intellectual Property; 2021-2022: recommended in Technology Transactions

 - Best Lawyers in Canada: Intellectual Property Law, 2014-2022